eric-hou/webavailability/README.md

 # Introduction
 This is a project to track and report Websites availabilities.
 It contains two components - Tracker and Recorder.
 Tracker probes Websites and pushes the availability status messages to Kafka Cluster.
-Recorder takes the messages from Kafka and records status messages in PostgresSQL server.
+Recorder takes the messages from Kafka and records status messages in PostgreSQL server.

 # Tracker
 Tracker detects URLs through HTTP get and optionally, checks the page content against provided regexp.